Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Contraction Rate

 For two positive sequences $x_t$ and $y_t$, we use $x_t \lesssim y_t$ to denote the existence of a constant $c$, independent of $n$, such that $x_t \leq c y_t$.
 Furthermore, we write $x_t \asymp y_t$ when $x_t \lesssim y_t$ and $y_t \lesssim x_t$.

 Let $(\Theta, d)$ be a metric space.
 A sequence of constants $\epsilon_t^j$ is a posterior contraction rate for $P_t^j$ at the parameter $\theta_0$ if, for every $M_t \to \infty$,

 The posterior contraction rate is not a unique quantity.
 Any rate slower than a contraction rate is also a contraction rate.
-Although the fastest rate is desirable, they may be hard to find.
-The natural goal is to establish a rate that is a close upper bound for the ``optimal'' rate.
+Although the fastest rate is desirable, it may be hard to find.
+The natural goal is to establish a close upper bound for the "optimal" rate.
 We refer to this upper bound as the contraction rate.

 We define a probability measure $\bP_\theta$ on the product space $\X^m$.
 For a measurable set $A \subseteq \X^m$, we have

 The density is given by $\bp_\theta(x) = \prod_{j = 1}^m [\bp_{\theta_0}^j(x^j)]^{\frac{1}{m}}$ for $x \in \X^m$.
 Given the prior measure $\Pi$, we define the \textit{distributed ideal posterior} $P_t$ as the posterior measure corresponding to $\bP_\theta$ and $\Pi$.
 For a measurable set $B \subseteq \Theta$, we have